-Opening in 1987, the Pita house has been a staple in Greenville for the last 28 years.
+For the last 28 years, the Pita House has been a staple in Greenville community.

 But how did it all start?

-This Christian-Palestinian family are Israeli citizens who were originally from Shefa –Amr, an Arab village in the Northern District of Israel, about 12 miles from larger cities Haifa, Akko, and Nazareth.
+This Christian-Palestinian family are Israeli citizens who were originally from Shefa –Amr, an Arab village in the Northern District of Israel.
+Think 12 miles from larger cities Haifa, Akko, and Nazareth.

 A few favorites are the vegetarian plate,

 Middle Eastern Plate, which comes with either chicken, beef or gyro meat.

 After 5pm, you can enjoy their grilled kabobs served on rice with a side.

 All come with pita bread and with bottles of tahini and homemade hot sauce, which is absolutely addicting.
 If you can't get enough, you can buy it in their grocery.